garrandall/popular-music-data/tracks/how-to-deal-frankie-j.md

 How do you cope when
 The one you love is with somebody else
-And there's nothing you could do about it.......
+And there's nothing you could do about it...